 Yes.
 ISO 17100 is a process standard and does not define quality of work in a specific language pair but sets standards for achieving quality by following the translation process steps it defines.

 No. The option of Qualified status only applies to individual translators.
 They could be either freelance or working in-house in an LSP.

-In the members-only area, My ITI, Members can download a recorded webinar called ISO 17100:2015 – raising the profile of the translation industry.
+ITI Members can watch a recorded webinar called ISO 17100:2015 – raising the profile of the translation industry in the Webinar library.

 No. The initial administrative fee covers processing your application and putting the Qualified logo on your profile page of the Directory.
 That will remain there for as long as you are an MITI or FITI.

 If you are an MITI or FITI, please email [email protected] to request an application pack.

 - New members joining as MITI: £39

 These are all once only costs; there are no annual renewal fees.